 July 2014, Missouri Governor Jay Nixon signs House Bill 2238 into law; the Missouri Medical Marijuana Bill legalizes CBD for the treatment of seizure disorders.

 June 4, 2014, Florida Governor Rick Scott signs Senate Bill 1030, the Compassionate Medical Cannabis Act, into law to allow medical patients access to Charlotte's Web cannabis strain.

 June 2014, South Carolina Governor Nikki Haley signs Senate Bill 1035, Julian's Law, allowing children with severe epilepsy to be treated by CBD oil as prescribed by a physician.

-May 29, 2014, Minnesota Governor Mark Dayton signs a bill legalizing medical cannabis within the state.
+May 29, 2014, Minnesota Governor Mark Dayton signs a medical marijuana bill into law, legalizing medical cannabis within the state of Minnesota.

 May 2014, Iowa Governor Terry Branstad signs the Medical Cannabidiol Act into law, allowing epilepsy patients to use CBD oil for treatment if prescribed by a neurologist.

 May 2014, the Rohrabacher–Farr amendment, which prohibits the Justice Department from spending federal funds to interfere with the implementation of state medical cannabis laws, passed the House, becoming law in December 2014 as part of the annual omnibus spending bill.
 The passage of the amendment was the first time either chamber of Congress had voted to protect medical cannabis patients, but did not change its legal status, and must be renewed each year in order to remain in effect.